May I present my latest recipe obsession: Chicken Florentine Pasta Casserole – Lazy Mom’s Edition.

 - ¾ cup shredded melty cheese such as mozzarella

 - 2 heaping cups baby spinach

 - Prep: Preheat the oven to 430°F (220°C).
 Get out a 9x13 casserole dish and a large piece of foil to cover it with.

 - Assemble: Place chicken, Italian seasoning, garlic and pasta into the dish.
 Whisk together stock, milk and cornstarch in a large measuring jug.
 Pour into the casserole dish and stir.

 - Bake: Cover the dish with foil and bake for 30 minutes.

 - Finish assembling: Remove the dish from the oven and very carefully remove the foil.
-Stir in both cheeses and the spinach.
+Stir in the sun dried tomatoes, both cheeses and the spinach.
 Bake for 10-15 minutes, uncovered, until bubbly.
 Serve immediately.